 Golden years Retiring from medicine: The best of times or the worst of times?
 Whether we dread retirement or can’t wait to get there, saying goodbye to a career in medicine is never easy.
 Feb.
-1, 2022TuesdayFebruary 2022 issue Back Nine Daniel J. Waters, DO, MA Daniel J. Waters, DO, MA, retired in 2019 after three decades as a cardiothoracic surgeon and medical educator.
+1, 2022TuesdayFebruary 2022 issue Back Nine Daniel J. Waters, DO, MA Dr. Waters retired in 2019 after three decades as a cardiothoracic surgeon and medical educator.
 He graduated from Rowan-VirtuaSOM and earned his advanced writing degree from Lenoir-Rhyne University.
-He is the author of six novels and numerous published scientific papers, stories, essays, poems and opinion pieces spanning more than 40 years.
+He is the author of eight novels and numerous published scientific papers, stories, essays, poems and opinion pieces spanning more than 40 years.
+Connect with him on LinkedIn.
 Contact Dr. Waters

 Great, and fun, article, that helps shed perspective on the difficult topic and process, of retirement.
 Looking forward to the follow-up articles.
 Thank you for writing, and including topics pertaining to later years of practice, in this publication.
 Feb.
 17, 2022, at 11:51 am Reply